adamedx/devstation/README.md

 ## Installation

-Install the cookbook on your workstation by cloning its repository:
+Install the cookbook on your workstation by cloning its repository under a subdirectory managed with your Chef Server's knife configuration:

 ```
 git clone https://github.com/adamedx/devstation